New Colombo Plan Fact Sheet

 - The pilot is supporting a range of study opportunities through around 40 scholarships and grants for approximately 1300 students.

 - Other regional partners will be invited to join the New Colombo Plan from 2015.

 - The New Colombo Plan is open to Australian undergraduates aged 18 to 28 at Australian universities.

 How to get involved

 Close partnerships between governments, universities and business will support the implementation of this initiative.
-New Colombo Plan programs are demand-driven and flexible.
+New Colombo Plan programs are flexible.
 Arrangements for study, internships and mentorships are made by universities, their students and businesses to suit the needs of all parties.
 Interested organisations should contact the New Colombo Plan Secretariat.